lokszechung/digital-futures-bank-challenge/docs/domain-models-test-plan.md

 User Stories:

 1. As a user, I want to be able to access my account, so that I can manage my finances.
+2. As a user, I want to be able to see my balance, so I can know my financial position.
-2. As a user, I want to be able to deposit money into my account, so that I can save money.
+3. As a user, I want to be able to deposit money into my account, so that I can save money.
-3. As a user, I want to be able to withdraw money from my account, so that I can use my money.
+4. As a user, I want to be able to withdraw money from my account, so that I can use my money.
-4. As a user, I want to not be able to withdraw more money than in my account, because I don't want to use money that is not mine.
+5. As a user, I want to not be able to withdraw more money than in my account, because I don't want to use money that is not mine.
-5. As a bank, I want to be able to record the amount of a transaction, so that I have a record of all transactions.
+6. As a bank, I want to be able to record the amount of a transaction, so that I have a record of all transactions.
-6. As a bank, I want to be able to record the type of a transaction, so that I have a record of all transactions.
+7. As a bank, I want to be able to record the type of a transaction, so that I have a record of all transactions.
-7. As a bank, I want to be able to record the date of a transaction, so that I have a record of all transactions.
+8. As a bank, I want to be able to record the date of a transaction, so that I have a record of all transactions.
-8. As a user, I want to be able to print a statement, so that I can check my transactions.
+9. As a user, I want to be able to print a statement, so that I can check my transactions.

 Domain Models: